-A vision-related problem may cause some of the symptoms described below:
+A vision-related problem may cause some or none of these symptoms:

 - headaches or irritability